oroinc/documentation/cookbook/how_to_enable_https.rst

 How to enable https
 ===================

-*Used application: OroPlatform 1.0.0*
+*Used application: OroPlatform 1.7*

-There are two ways to enable https:
+There are two ways to enable HTTPS:

 Configuring routes
 ------------------

-You have to add schema parameter to routing.yml file.
+If you want secure some routes and make sure that they are always accessed via HTTPS protocol, you can add ``schemes`` parameter to the ``app/config/routing.yml`` file.

 .. code-block:: yaml
     :linenos:

     # app/config/routing.yml
-    oro_default:
-        pattern:  /
-        defaults:
-            _controller: OroDashboardBundle:Dashboard:index
-        schemes:  [https]

-    oro_auto_routing:
+    acme_secure:
         resource: .
         type:     oro_auto
         schemes:  [https]